vilicvane/x-value/README.md

 | `ObjectId`  | `string` | packed as `string` | `ObjectId` | `string` |
 | `Date`      | `Date`   | packed as `string` | `Date`     | `Date`   |

-Mediums are what's used to store values, and values are forms of data supported across environments using JavaScript language features.
+Mediums are what's used to store values: JSON strings, query strings, buffers etc.

-So usually mediums are in form of string and buffer (it could also be structured JavaScript values).
-And values are valid JavaScript runtime values.
+For example, a string `"2022-03-31T16:00:00.000Z"` in JSON medium with type `Date` represents value `new Date('2022-03-31T16:00:00.000Z')`.

+> Ideally there's no need to have "value" as a separate concept because it's essentially "ECMAScript runtime medium".
+But to make decode/encode easier among different mediums, "value" is promoted as an interchangeable medium.

-We can encode value to a medium:
+We can encode value to mediums:

 <!-- prettier-ignore -->
 ```ts